edgexfoundry/device-onvif-camera/doc/credentials.md

 - **Secret Path**: The name/key of the `Secret` as they are stored in the `Secret Store`.
 - **CredentialsMap**: (aka `AppCustom.CredentialsMap`) this contains the mappings between `Secret Path` and `MAC Address`.
 Each key in the map is a `Secret Path` which points to `Credentials` in the `Secret Store`.
-The value for each key is a comma separated list of `MAC Address`es which should use those `Credentials`.
+The value for each key is a comma separated list of `MAC Addresses` which should use those `Credentials`.
 - **DefaultSecretPath**: The `Secret Path` which points to the `Credentials` to use as the default for all devices which are not configured in the `CredentialsMap`.
 - **NoAuth**: A special `Secret Path` that does not exist in the `Secret Store`.
 It is pre-configured as `Credentials`